 It has been 31 years since the signing of the original Montreal Protocol (an international treaty which aimed to protect the ozone layer).
 We ask ‘what difference has it made?’.

 ).
 This is worrying because ozone depletion poses a significant threat to health.
 Were it not for the Montreal Protocol, studies show that the ozone layer would have completely collapsed by 2050, resulting in an additional 280 million cases of skin cancer in the US alone (National Geographic

-This important new data is worrying and shows that we still don’t know everything about the intricacies of our atmosphere.
+).The as yet unexplained decrease in lower stratosphere ozone concentrations may be a result of strengthening air currents transporting ozone from where it is produced over the tropics to the poles.
+These currents are getting stronger as a result of global warming.
+There are also concerns about the increased use of ozone-destroying ‘very short lived substances’ such as dichloromethane (used in paint stripper and aerosol sprays).
+These substances are thought to break down before reaching the ozone layer, and are therefore not banned by the Montreal Protocol, but very little is actually known about them.
+What next?This important new data is worrying and shows that we still don’t know everything about the intricacies of our atmosphere.
 It emphasises the importance of continued research, data collection and analysis.
 Although the Montreal Protocol did the job it was created to do, we’re not out of the woods.
 These new findings may well result in new versions of and extensions to the Montreal Protocol.
 The success of the original agreement has shown that globally, industry, governments and policy makers can work together to really make a difference, so with any luck, the future of the ozone layer still looks hopeful.

 ______________________________About Dr Catherine BarberDr Catherine Barber has a PhD in Atmospheric Chemistry from the University of Reading, UK.
 She works as a